What Happens When You Have No Credit Score?

 Working on a positive credit score can have a wide variety of benefits to any future plans you might have.
 This is because those with high credit scores are seen as people who are trustworthy and reliable.
 Lenders believe they are making a smart bet when lending money to those with great credit scores, so they tend to make they more attractive offers, with lower interest rates.
 The lower risk associated with that person is exactly what lenders want.
 They do not want to risk making a big loss on their investment with a risker person with a lower credit score.
 So those that do offer credit options for those who have a bad credit history generally charge more because of this perceived risk.

 You might even think to yourself, “so what, I do not want a loan anyway,” you might not want one now but in the future you might.
 What if you want to take out a loan to go on holiday?
-Perhaps do some home improvements?
 Maybe you need finance for a new car?
-How much you will be charged to borrow the money you want depends on that credit score.
+You might make use of an invoice price calculator to analyze the monthly payments.
+But, you would require a good credit score to get the loan approved.

 What Should You Do if You Have No Credit?